A topic from the subject of Distillation in Chemistry.

 Procedure:

-1. Fill the distillation flask with a mixture of water and ethanol (approximately 50:50 ratio).
+1. Fill the distillation flask with a mixture of water and ethanol (approximately 50:50 by volume).
+Add a few boiling chips.

-5. Record the temperature at which the distillate starts to collect in the receiver.
+5. Monitor the temperature and record the temperature at which the first distillate drops are collected in the receiving flask.

 Significance: